-- To install WordPress at DreamHost, log into your panel and go to the One-Click Installs page at One-Click Installs.
+- To install WordPress at DreamHost, log into your panel, and navigate to the One-Click Installs page.

 - Enter the following: